zvanderbosch/phot2lc/docs/source/quickstart.rst

-  -p --photname  Base filename for photometry output files -i --image     Name of specific image instead of list -o --object    Name of object matching stars.dat entry -b --barycorr  If invoked, do NOT perform barycentric corrections
+  -p --photname  Base filename for photometry output files -i --image     Name of specific image instead of list -o --object    Name of object matching stars.dat entry -f --filter    Name of filter used for observations -b --barycorr  If invoked, do NOT perform barycentric corrections

 If these command line arguments are used, they will *override the defaults* that are set within the config.dat file by the photconfig program.